plusworx/gmin/README.md

 with abbreviations the command would look like this -

 `gmin crt user new.user@mydomain.com -f New -l User -p MyStrongPassword`

+**Get a user**

+`gmin get user new.user@mydomain.com`

+This command results in all user information being returned.
+If I only want their addresses then I would say -

+`gmin get user new.user@mydomain.com -a addresses`

+If I only want a particular part of the address, because address is made up of other attributes, I could say something like -

+`gmin get user new.user@mydomain.com -a addresses(formatted)`

+**List users**

+`gmin list users`

+This command returns all user information about all users.
+If I want to restrict the amount of information returned then I can specify some attributes -

+`gmin list users -a primaryemail~name~addresses`

+If I want to filter the results still further I can provide a query with or without attributes -

+`gmin list users -q orgunitpath=/Sales`

 **Attributes Flag**